UNSW-CEEM/nempy/paper.md

 operational constraints [@ventosa].
 In such models, agents must interact with a modelled environment, and a key part of that environment is the market dispatch process.
 Thus, Nempy could be useful as a building block to create agent based models of the NEM, and play a role in answering various questions about market operational outcomes.
 Such questions could
+include:

-include: How does changing the demand for electricity effect market outcomes?
-How does the entry of new generating technologies effect market outcomes? and How do patterns of generator ownership effect market outcomes?
-Of course, another necessary component of agent based models are behavioural models of the agents, a prototype behavioural model of NEM participants is being developed as part of the NEMPRO project [@nempro].
+* How does changing the demand for electricity effect market outcomes?
+* How does the entry of new generating technologies effect market outcomes?
+* How do patterns of generator ownership effect market outcomes?

+Of course, another necessary component of agent based models are the behavioural models of the agents, a prototype behavioural model of NEM participants is being developed as part of the NEMPRO project [@nempro].

 3. To answer counter factual questions about historical dispatch outcomes.
+For example:

-For example: What would have been the impact on market dispatch if a particular network constraint had not been present? or How would have dispatch outcomes differed if a unit had offered a different bid into the market?
+* What would have been the impact on market dispatch if a particular network constraint had not been present?
+* How would have dispatch outcomes differed if a unit had offered a different bid into the market?

 The answers to such questions have direct, and  potentially large, financial implications for market participants.
 AEMO offers access to a production version of the market dispatch engine to allow participants to answer such questions [@nemde].
 However, access is restricted to registered participants and is provided at a cost of $15,000 per year.
 Additionally, users of this service are not provided with a copy of the dispatch engine, but access it by submitting input files to AEMO.
 This prevents the use of this service to answer questions about how changes to the dispatch process, rather than the inputs, would effect dispatch outcomes.
 In contrast, access to Nempy is not restricted, it is free to use, and is open to modification.

 4. As a reference implementation of the NEM's dispatch procedure.
 While the Australian Energy Market Operator (AEMO) has published several documents that describe aspects of the dispatch process [@fcasmodel; @faststart; @lossfactors;